 Please join our mailing list below for updates

 When the pandemic shut down live theatre last year, the cast of The Christmas Story took to the streets of Toronto to create a one-of-a-kind "Pandemic Pageant".
-This innovative film returns on-demand, online this December.
-Suggested donation: $10.

 Please join our mailing list!